 Coming from a Business Analysis and Project Management background, I always felt confident with the business side of my IT leadership role.
 The key area of concern for me was whether I am equipped well enough to be able to scale out my team, and the technology supporting the business applications under my purview, to take on bigger challenges as Nintex grew further.
 This is why the MSIS program appealed to me from the start.
 My time in the program has already equipped me with a lot of knowledge.
 I feel as a result I have been able to boost the business and technical component of my leadership role.

 I achieved my promotion to the Director role halfway through the MSIS program!
-I strongly believe that the MSIS program has provided me with a great basis to further my career into an eventual VP / CIO role.”
+I strongly believe that the MSIS theme of technology balanced with business needs has provided me with a great basis to further my career into an eventual VP / CIO role.”

 And a shoutout must go to Foster’s Career Services team in quarter one which helped me not just to prepare my resume, my LinkedIn profile, but also prepared me with the skills I needed to sell myself and network efficiently.
 I feel confident that my career horizon has broadened as a result!

 What kind of connections have you made in the MSIS program?

 First off, I have straight away built lifelong friendships with my immediate team.
 Being able to navigate the MSIS program side by side was a privilege, and together we have achieved a lot.
 The concept of the team remaining the same throughout the program was a key highlight of the program for me.
 In addition, despite the pandemic, I feel through our class participation and even some of the career services programs run in quarter one meant I was able to connect with others in my cohort and beyond.
 I am also glad that I have been able to connect with our awesome faculty members and industry leaders from companies such as Costco, Microsoft, Amazon.
 One of the highlights for me was connecting with my mentor, Lisa, as well as CIO’s of Proliance Surgeons and Providence Health through the Professional Mock Interviews.